bizmanagrcrm/bmml/policies/README.md

 ## Navigating to the Policies Manager

-To create or edit policies, navigate to:
+To create or edit policies (some actions require **root** permission), navigate to:

 📍 **`{YOUR_BZMNG_BASE_URL}/admin#/permission-policies`**

 ## Assigning a Policy to a User

-To attach a policy to a user (requires admin permission):
+To attach a policy to a user:

 1. Go to **`{YOUR_BZMNG_BASE_URL}/admin#/employees`**.
 2. Right-click on the user you want to modify.